ctheune/ynab-bank-imports/README.md

 This package provides conversions from bank-specific CSV formats to the [You need a Budget](http://www.youneedabudget.com/) CSV format.

-The gloa is to allow simply dopping CSV files into an INBOX, run the processing script, and receive converted files with only unseen transactions for you to import into YNAB.
+The goal is to allow simply dopping CSV files into an INBOX, run the processing script, and receive converted files with only unseen transactions for you to import into YNAB.
 But that's a work in progress.